Browne Jacobson

-Browne Jacobson LLP is law firm with offices in Birmingham, Exeter, London, Manchester, Nottingham and Dublin.
-It offers services across a number of key sectors: public, health, insurance, brands, retail, technology, education, financial services and international.
+Browne Jacobson LLP is a UK & Ireland law firm with offices in Birmingham, Cardiff, Dublin, Exeter, London, Manchester, and Nottingham.
+It offers services across a number of key UK and international markets: corporates, education, government, health, financial services & insurance.
 It has over 1000 employees, with over 450 lawyers of which over 150 are partners.
 The firm works with regional, national and international clients in the public, private and voluntary sectors.

-For 2021-22, the firm announced a record turnover of £94m, which reflects growth of 11 per cent.
+For 2023-24, the firm announced a record turnover of £118m, which reflects year-on-year growth of 12 per cent.

 Operations

-Browne Jacobson has six offices : Birmingham, Exeter, London, Manchester, Nottingham and Dublin.
+Browne Jacobson has seven offices: Birmingham, Cardiff, Dublin, Exeter, London, Manchester and Nottingham.

 History

 Browne Jacobson was founded in 1832.
 Its founding partner, Michael Browne, was the then Coroner of Nottingham.
-Browne & Son, as it was known was based in Church Gate, Nottingham, and has been in continuous business from this date.
+Browne & Son, as it was known, was based in Church Gate, Nottingham, and has been in continuous business from this date.

 In the early 1900s, the then sole principal of the practice, Arthur Browne, took into partnership Montagu Williams.
 The firm changed its name to Browne Son & Williams accordingly.
 Bill Jacobson joined the firm as an Assistant Solicitor, and shortly after, Arthur Browne retired.
 Williams and Jacobson joined the war effort in 1914, however Williams was killed in action.
 Jacobson returned to the firm eventually becoming a partner.
 On his appointment, the firm was renamed Browne Son & Jacobson.